Alum Creek State Park: Recreation

 Alum Creek State Park offers year-round recreational opportunities.
-Park activities include camping, hunting, hiking, picnicking, mountain biking, snowmobiling and horseback riding, fishing and ice fishing, boating and ice boating, and swimming.
+Park activities include camping, hunting, hiking, picnicking, mountain biking, snowmobiling, horseback riding, RC flying, fishing, ice fishing, boating, ice boating, and swimming.
 There are 38 mi of bridle trails, 7 mi of hiking trails, and 14 mi of mountain biking trails.
 The lake has five boat ramps with boats of unlimited horsepower permitted.
+Southeast of the dam gates is Dinneen RC Field, featuring a 900-foot long RC aircraft runway.
 The campground has 286 sites with electricity, showers, restroom, basketball courts, horseshoe pits and playgrounds.
 There are also cabins and a primitive camp along the bridle trail.
 The park's 3000 ft beach is the largest inland beach in Ohio and includes a beach house and beach volleyball courts.
 The lake is open to ice fishing during the winter months.
 Game fish found in the lake include large mouth and small mouth bass, bluegill, crappie, sunfish, channel catfish, saugeye, walleye and muskellunge.
 Saugeye and muskies are stocked by the State of Ohio, Division of Wildlife, and fishing tournaments are hosted throughout the year.
 Common game species at the park include white-tail deer, squirrels, and raccoons.